Convex and starshaped sets in manifolds without conjugate points: An Introduction

-Let us give some notation and background.
 Let $M$ be a $C^{\infty }$ complete Riemannian manifold.
-A vector field $J$ along a smooth curve $ \alpha :\mathbb{R}\rightarrow M$ is called a Jacobi vector field if $D_{T}^{2}J+\Re \left( T,J\right) T=0$, where $T$ is the tangent vector field of $\alpha $, $D$ is the Levi-Civita connection and $\Re $ is the curvature tensor.
-Two points on a geodesic $\alpha $ are said to be conjugate to each other if there is a Jacobi vector field along $\alpha $ that vanishes at both of them.
-A geodesic $\alpha $ has no conjugate points if every Jacobi field along $ \alpha $ vanishes at most once.
+A vector field $J$ along a geodesic $\alpha $ is called a Jacobi vector field if

+$D$ is the covariant derivative and $\Re $ is the curvature tensor.
+Two points on a geodesic $\alpha $ are said to be conjugate to each other if there is a non-trivial Jacobi vector field along $\alpha $ that vanishes at both of them.
+A geodesic $\alpha $ has no conjugate points if every Jacobi field along $\alpha $ vanishes at most once.
 A $C^{\infty }$ complete Riemannian manifold $M$ is called a manifold without conjugate points if every geodesic of $M$ has no conjugate points.
-In this case, the exponential map $\exp _{p}:T_{p}M\rightarrow M$ is a covering map at every point $p\in M$.
-Moreover, if $M$ is simply connected, then $\exp _{p}$ is a diffeomorphism and $M$ has the property that for every two distinct points $p$ and $q$ in $ M $, there is a unique geodesic joining them.
+In this case, the exponential map is a covering map at every point of $M$.
+Moreover, if $M$ is simply connected, then $\exp _{p}$ is a diffeomorphism and $M$ has the property that for every two distinct points $p$ and $q$ in $M$, there is a unique geodesic joining them.
 Let $\mathcal{W}^{n}$ be the class of $C^{\infty }$ complete simply connected $n-$dimensional Riemannian manifolds without conjugate points.
-The hyperbolic space, the Euclidean space and all manifolds with non-positive curvature are good examples of such manifolds.
+The hyperbolic space $H^{n}$, the $n-$dimensional Euclidean space $E^{n}$ and all manifolds with non-positive curvature are good examples of such manifolds.
+We refer to \cite{Burns:1992, Eberlein:1972, Emmerich:2013, Green:1954, Goto:1978, Gulliver:1975,Ivanov:2014,Morse:1942, Ruggiero:2008, Shenawy:2011, Sullivan:1974} and references therein for more details and examples of these manifolds.